Skip to content

 Charles McDade, LUTCF Founder & CEO, McDade Insurance Brokerage Group

-The structural reasons we can read the contract honestly.
+The structural reasons we can tell you the truth.

 "A broker can only be honest with you if their structure lets them be honest.
 Here is ours."